EdD in Higher Education and Social Change

 • Articulate and discuss the evidence of the extent to which they have addressed each degree program learning outcome.

 Evaluation for steps #2 and #3, the three WISR faculty members, all of whom must have accredited doctoral degrees, conduct a formal evaluation of the student’s written comprehensive exam (the written analyses submitted by the student, noted above), and follow this with an oral comprehensive exam.
-The Rubrics used in evaluating the student for can be found below.
+Here is the rubric for the comprehensive oral review.

-Using the comprehensive self-assessment as evidence and as a starting point for discussion in the oral exam, the student will show the review committee that they have demonstrated proficiency and promise of creative work in the field.
+Using the comprehensive self-assessment as evidence and as a starting point for discussion in the oral review, the student will show the Review Committee that they have demonstrated proficiency and promise of creative work in the field.
 Specifically, the student will:

 • identify and discuss convincingly those degree program learning outcomes which they already have met, and